PredixDev/predix-seed/tutorials/USERAUTH.md

 8. Access the */logout* route.
 This will put the browser session back to the un-authenticated state.

 9. Access the */secure* route.
 Notice that we get the *Unauthorized* result again, because the browser session is now un-authenticated.
+Accessing the other routes mentioned in step 2 of this section (except */login*) should now return *Unauthorized* as well.

+### Adding Authentication to All Routes
+The previous sections show how authentication can be added to selected routes in the application.
+Oftentimes, all routes need to be placed beyond authentication.
+To achieve this, follow these steps:

+10.
 Include the authentication feature in the distribution package

   Adding the same configuration for the deployed version of the application is done by putting the same 3 values in the deployment manifest file.